 Ponton tool kit assembled from two partial kits

-Andy Litkowiak / 1959 Type 220S sedan
+Courtesy: Andy Litkowiak / 1959 Type 220S sedan

 A tool kit from a 1958 Type 220S sedan / Courtesy: Kevin Kuhn

 The illustration above is from the Mercedes-Benz Type 190 Spare Parts List, Edition A, dated May, 1956.
-Note that it includes the U-shaped wheel mounting fork.
+Note it includes the U-shaped wheel mounting fork.
 Compare this to the illustration below for the Type 190b dated July, 1959.

 Illustration of Type 190b sedan tool kit and accessories as per spare parts list dated July, 1959.
 Note that the U-shaped wheel mounting fork is not shown in this illustration.
 The Service Letter (above) from the Studebaker-Packard Corporation (dated: December 12, 1957) lists the U-shaped wheel mounting fork as part of the Type 190 tool kit.
 The wheel mounting fork must have been phased out with the introduction of the Type 190b (6/1959).

-Also note that the service letter from Studebaker-Packard proclaims that the tire pressure gauge was no longer furnished as standard equipment as of December 12, 1957, yet this illustration from July, 1959 still includes it.
+Also note the service letter from Studebaker-Packard proclaims the tire pressure gauge was no longer furnished as standard equipment as of December 12, 1957, yet this illustration from July, 1959 still includes it.

 An original, unopened tool kit for the Type "190/220/220S."
 Since the bag is unopened, we do not know if the tools are black anodized or silver plated.
 If they are silver, this kit may be from the post-Ponton (Heckflosse) series, which would include the Type W110 190c, W111 220b and W111 220Sb.